mozilla/releasewarrior/how-tos/relpro.md

 ### when
 * Mobile Firefox Betas, Releases and dot releases
-    * wait for sign off from release-drivers with email like: `[mobile] Please push ${version} to the GP`.
+    * wait for sign off from release-signoff with email like: `[mobile] Please push ${version} to the GP`.
 For betas 2-N we usually send this email right after QE sends the signoff, without an explicit call from RelMan

 ### how
 * Mobile Firefox Betas and dot releases